ShadowSD10/Notepad-2.0/README.md

 5. Event Handling:
    ‣ The actionPerformed method handles various actions performed by the user, such as clicking menu items or buttons.
    ‣ It uses if-else statements to determine the source of the event and executes the corresponding actions.
-   ‣ Actions include creating a new file, opening a file, saving a file, printing, exiting the application, copying, cutting, pasting, undoing, redoing, selecting all text, changing font and word wrap settings, changing themes, and more.
+   ‣ Actions include creating a new file, opening a file, saving a file, printing, exiting the application, copying, cutting, pasting, undoing, redoing, selecting all text, changing the font and word wrap settings, changing themes, and more.
    ‣ Some actions involve using file choosers to select files and color choosers to select colors.

 6. Item State Change Handling: